parischap/configs/README.md

 <!-- LTeX: language=en-US -->

-Goal of this package is to generate all the necessary configuration files (eslint.config.js, prettier.config.js,...) of a monorepo or package.
+Goal of this package is to generate all the necessary configuration files (eslint.config.ts, prettier.config.ts,...) of a monorepo or package.

+# Project organization

+All my Effect developments are under the same folder `myeffectdevs`.

+But some are public (visible by everybody on github and published on NPM), and some are private.
+There seems to be a possibility to have public and private submodules in a github repo.
+But integration with vscode seems incomplete.
+Also, the github pages documentation seems to be linked to a repo.

+For these reasons, I have decided to have several git projects under `myeffectdevs`.

+This allows me to have access to all my Effect devs from a single vscode instance (faster and less memory consumption).
+It also allows me to put all my projects in a pnpm workspace: I can then import them as dependencies from my local drive as if they were on NPM.

+With this organization, it is not necessary to use a vscode workspace.
+It would be useful if my devs were in folders not located under the same directory.

 In case of a monorepo, it must generate all these files at the root level and in each package contained in the `packages` directory.
 To that extent, each package (in the case of a monorepo, the root level and each package contained in the `packages` directory) must contain a project.config.js file that indicates the files to be created.

 # 1 - Use cases